-In this homeowner’s guide, we’ll break down the various parts of a window and shed light on their roles and significance.
+It’s also important to understand the functionality of both windows and doors when addressing your home needs.
+In this homeownerβs guide, weβll break down the various parts of a window and shed light on their roles and significance.

 - 14 key parts of a window